erikacamilleri/secolvl-java-course/java-olvl-sec/src/yr_09/lesson01/README.md

 * Must declare just one main method as indicated above.
 * Every statement we write in java must end with a semi-colon `;` .
 * Text meant to be outputted is surrounded by double quotes `" "`.
+* File names should start with a capital letter, no spaces and no special characters.
+Instead of separating words with spaces, each word starts with a capital letter.

 ## FAQ